A descent principle for compactly supported extensions of functors: Cd-structures and dimension functions

 \section{Cd-structures and dimension functions}

-In this section we consider a property of cd-structures that is similar to Voevodsky's notion of a bounded cd-structure.
-Like Voevodsky's bounded cd-structures, for a cd-structure with this property, hypersheaves for the associated (c\nobreakdash-)topology are exactly the $\infty$-presheaves that send distinguished squares to homotopy pullback squares, provided that the cd-structure is also (c\nobreakdash-)complete and (c\nobreakdash-)bounded. \begin{defn} A category with a dimension function is a category $\X$ with an initial object $\emptyset$, and a function
+In this section we consider a property of cd-structures that is similar to Voevodsky's notion of a cd-structure bounded by a density structure.
+Like Voevodsky's bounded cd-structures, for a cd-structure with this property, hypersheaves for the associated (c\nobreakdash-)topology are exactly the $\infty$-presheaves that send distinguished squares to homotopy pullback squares, provided that the cd-structure is also (c\nobreakdash-)complete and (c\nobreakdash-)bounded.
+To our knowledge there is no direct relation between the two concepts, in the sense that given a category with a cd-structure, a reducing density structure does not automatically give rise to a compatible dimension function or vice versa.